metacall/faq/README.md

 ### Is MetaCall a Polyglot?

-MetaCall can be seen as a Polyglot.
+**[MetaCall Core](https://github.com/metacall/core)** can be seen as a Polyglot.
 A multi-language interpreter that can execute different programming languages at the same time.
 But MetaCall itself is not a MetaVirtualMachine, in fact it only provides foreign function interface calls between programming languages.
 It can help integrate functionality across application components written in different languages.
 We are using it to build our core for the FaaS.
 By this way we achieve an high performance of the execution of the calls.

 For a complete list of supported languages, refer to **[MetaCall Language Support - Backend](https://github.com/metacall/core#2-language-support-backends)**.